vict0rcarvalh0/pinocchio-guide/README.md

 ```

 ### Transfer
-Transfers tokens from one account to another.
+Moves tokens from one token account to another.
+This is the primary method for token transactions.

 ```rust
 use pinocchio::{